erikvargas1/CCNA-Notes/README.md

 **Root Guard**

 *Root Guard:* Prevents a port from becoming a Root Port by disabling it if superior BPDUs are received.
 This enforces the current Root Bridge and protects the STP topology.
+- If the port receives a superior BPDU, it becomes Broken (BKN) / Root Inconsistent (ROOT_Inc).
+- If the port stops receiving superior BPDUs, it will automatically recover.

 <details>